 Less than 10 kilometres from Stellenbosch lies one of the most dramatic nature reserves around Cape Town.
-Jonkershoek Nature Reserve is a popular destination among hikers and nature lovers and for good reason!
+Jonkershoek Nature Reserve is a popular day trip destination among hikers and nature lovers and for good reason!
 Towering cliff faces and deep kloofs make these mountains particularly dramatic.
 The reserve is a key mountain catchment area, with the sources of the Berg River, Lourens River and Riviersonderend Rivers all found high in the mountains here.
 The Eerste River, which also has its source here, flows through the reserve and into the lower reaches of the valley where some of the Cape’s most renowned wine farms are situated.

 For Capetonians, this is one of the more challenging places to go hiking and mountain biking.
 However, the dramatic views and natural beauty make the effort well worth it.
 In contrast to other parts of the Boland Mountains, it is quite accessible too!
 Beautiful waterfalls, endemic birds and rare plants all combine to make Jonkershoek Nature Reserve a truly special corner of the Cape Fold Mountains.